UCF's Center for Humanities & Digital Research

 The Public History program at UCF links many projects under one initiative to promote the collection and preservation of Florida history.
 By facilitating research that records and presents the stories of communities, businesses, and institutions in Florida, RICHES seeks to provide the region with a deeper sense of its heritage.

-UCF's History Department and CHDR received a National Cemetery Adminstration contract to memorialize veterans in Florida National Cemetery in Bushnell.
+In 2017 and 2018, UCF's History Department and CHDR received National Cemetery Adminstration contracts to memorialize veterans in Florida National Cemetery in Bushnell, St. Augustine National Cemetery, and two ABMC cemeteries in France.
 Curriculum for K12 and a field trip for UCF and K12 students are part of this project.
-A interactive website for the project featuring veterans' biographies will be developed later in 2017.

 The archive provides a repository of biographical, historical, critical, and other contextual materials related to Hurston's life and work.
 The site also contains various resources so that both teachers and students can more fully appreciate the cultural and literary richness of Hurston's numerous writings.
 With time and funding, we hope to also develop a digital edition of Hurston's writings.